 Upper Class Student Policy

-During the housing selection process for the 2013-2014 academic year, an explicit gender-neutral housing option was implemented to continue the college’s commitment toward an inclusive living and learning environment.
+During the housing selection process for the 2013-2014 academic year, an explicit gender-inclusive housing option was implemented to continue the college’s commitment toward an inclusive living and learning environment.

-Why does Dickinson College offer a gender-neutral housing option?
+Why does Dickinson College offer a gender-inclusive housing option?

 There are some students for whom traditional, same-sex room assignments are not ideal or appropriate, and we believe it is important that housing policies evolve to meet the needs of all students to create an inclusive, welcoming environment.
 This policy helps create an environment that acknowledges, appreciates and respects the diverse nature of the Dickinson student body, while giving students more options in finding a roommate who is truly compatible.

 What about the bathrooms?
-Are they gender-neutral as well?
+Are they gender-inclusive as well?

 Generally, there are two types of bathrooms within residential facilities: single person and group bathrooms.
-All single-person bathrooms (one toilet, one sink and one shower) are gender-neutral (anyone can use the bathroom).
+All single-person bathrooms (one toilet, one sink and one shower) are gender-inclusive (anyone can use the bathroom).

 Group bathrooms are those with multiple toilets, sinks and showers.
 These bathrooms are designated at the beginning of the year as male or female, but residents are given the opportunity to review and determine the final designation of these bathrooms.

-With the exception of the following facilities that house upper-class students, a gender-neutral bathroom facility is available in each residential unit.:
+With the exception of the following facilities that house upper-class students, a gender-inclusive bathroom facility is available in each residential unit.:

 - Kisner-Woodward (KW)